top of page

 What To Do if You or a Loved One is Diagnosed with RMC:

 • Find a partner.
-For many people, this will be a spouse, family member, or close friend.
-Pick someone you can talk to openly about treatment and next steps.
+For many people this will be a spouse, family member, or close friend.
+Pick someone you can talk to openly about treatment options and next steps.

 • Get organized.
 Start a notebook or a binder to coordinate appointments, keep track of your doctor's contact information, and to write down any questions you may have for your healthcare team.
 Take it with you to each medical appointment, and keep notes on your test results and treatment options.
 Ask questions!